 Women University of Azad Kashmir, Pakistan

-Maliha Rasheed has completed her Mphil from Quaid-i-Azam University, Pakistan in Biotechnology.
-Human Molecular Biologist with 4 years national, international research experience in molecular genetics.
-Currently, she is working as Lecturer in the department of Biotechniology, Women University of AJ&K, Pakistan.
+Madiha Khalid has completed her MPhil from University of Azad Kashmir, Muzaffarabad, AJK, Pakistan in Biotechnology.
+Human Molecular Biologist with 3 years national, international research experience in Human Molecular biology.
+Currently, she is working as a lecturer in the department of Biotechniology, Women University of AJ&K, Pakistan.